nabil828/cstp-1204/Assignments/A2 and A3/README.md

 The Graph ADT and Social Networks
+# Logistics
-# This is a group assignment and you will be assigned to groups.
+- This is a group assignment and you will be assigned to groups.

-===
+- Due in two weeks - Dec.
+1st.

 ### Background

 In this assignment, you will implement a `Graph` interface using two different graph representations.
 You will then develop several algorithms that use the `Graph` interface that might be used in a social network.